Whitehall Lane Winery

 Whitehall Lanes' New Team Hits the Ground Running

-San Francisco wine merchant, Tom Leonardini, Sr. had just a casual interest in owning a winery.
-A casual interest that is until 1993 when he heard that Napa Valley winery Whitehall Lane was up for sale.
+San Francisco wine merchant Tom Leonardini, Sr. had just a casual interest in owning a winery - a causal interest, that is, until 1993 when he heard that Napa Valley winery Whitehall Lane was up for sale.

 Tom was well aware of Whitehall Lane.
 The original founders, architect Art Finkelstein and plastic surgeon Alan Steen built the winery in 1980.
 The two purchased the property in 1979 and completely replanted its 21-acre vineyard that was developed before the turn of the century and not well suited for the growing region.
 By 1985, they started to blend their new estate grapes into their wines, resulting in a string of impressive Merlots and Cabernet Sauvignons.
 These two varietals quickly emerged as flagship wines upon which Whitehall Lane's early, high quality reputation was built.

 Immediately, Tom made sweeping changes in both the physical plantings and strategic direction at Whitehall Lane.
 Not only did he completely renovate the property and bring in state-of-the-art winemaking equipment, he adjusted the vineyard plantings to take advantage of the ideal soil composition for each varietal.
 Over the next few years, additional vineyard land was acquired to strengthen the already formidable estate Cabernet Sauvignon and Merlot programs.

-The winery now owns more than 145 acres of prime Napa Valley vineyards that are the cornerstone on which Whitehall Lane’s wines are produced.
-Three wines from these vineyards have been rated among the top five in the world by Wine Spectator magazine.
-The 1995 Reserve Cabernet Sauvignon was rated as the Best Red Wine in America and Number Five in the World, and the 1999 Cabernet Sauvignon was another Top Five finisher.
-Due largely to the winery’s superlative Cabernet Sauvignon program, Whitehall Lane also won Winery of the Year honors from Wine & Spirits magazine an unprecedented five years in a row from 1996 through 2000.
-Additionally, Napa Valley Life Magazine has rated its tasting room the Best Tasting Room for Napa Valley.
-Without a doubt, Cabernet Sauvignon is the wine that has forever etched Whitehall Lane’s reputation into the Napa Valley wine lore.
+The winery now owns six prime Napa Valley vineyards and two Sonoma vineyards that are the cornerstone on which Whitehall Lane's wines are produced.
+Over the years, three Whitehall Lane wines have been rated among the Top Five in the World by Wine Spectator magazine and Whitehall Lane has been named Winery of the Year by Wine & Spirits magazine an unprecedented five times.
+Napa Valley Life Magazine has also rated their tasting room as the Best Tasting Room in Napa Valley.
+While Cabernet Sauvignon is certainly the wine that etched Whitehall Lane's reputation into California's wine lore, it is important to note that the winery also crafts limited amounts of Merlot, Sauvignon Blanc, Chardonnay, and Pinot Noir that are earning significant praise and recognition from may of the top wine periodicals and competitions as well.